jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon

-While wearing this helm, you can use an action to cast the [[comprehend languages]] spell from it at will.
+While wearing this helm, you can use an action to cast the [[Comprehend Languages]] spell from it at will.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#HelmofTelepathy)[Helm of Telepathy](https://www.dndbeyond.com/magic-items/4655-helm-of-telepathy)

 Wondrous item, uncommon (requires attunement)

-While wearing this helm, you can use an action to cast the [[detect thoughts]] spell (save DC 13) from it.
+While wearing this helm, you can use an action to cast the [[Detect Thoughts]] spell (save DC 13) from it.
 As long as you maintain concentration on the spell, you can use a bonus action to send a telepathic message to a creature you are focused on.
 It can reply—using a bonus action to do so—while your focus on it continues.

-While focusing on a creature with [[detect thoughts]], you can use an action to cast the [[suggestion]] spell (save DC 13) from the helm on that creature.
-Once used, the [[suggestion]] property can’t be used again until the next dawn.
+While focusing on a creature with [[Detect Thoughts]], you can use an action to cast the [[Suggestion]] spell (save DC 13) from the helm on that creature.
+Once used, the [[Suggestion]] property can’t be used again until the next dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#HelmofTeleportation)[Helm of Teleportation](https://www.dndbeyond.com/magic-items/4656-helm-of-teleportation)

 Wondrous item, rare (requires attunement)

 This helm has 3 charges.
-While wearing it, you can use an action and expend 1 charge to cast the [[teleport]] spell from it.
+While wearing it, you can use an action and expend 1 charge to cast the [[Teleport]] spell from it.
 The helm regains 1d3 expended charges daily at dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#HolyAvenger)[Holy Avenger](https://www.dndbeyond.com/magic-items/5389-holy-avenger)